Atoms, Elements and Compounds

 John Dalton thought that all matter was made of tiny particles called atoms, which he imagined as tiny spheres that could not be divided.

 J.J.
 Thomson discovered the electron.
 He suggested a plum pudding model of the atom.
-In this model the atom is a ball of positive charge with negative electrons randomly distributed within it.
+In this model the atom is a ball of positive charge with negative electrons randomly distributed

 Ernest Rutherford designed an experiment to test the plum pudding model.
 In the experiment he fired positively charged alpha particles at thin gold foil.
 Most alpha particles went straight through the foil, but a few were scattered in different directions or were reflected back.
 From his results he made two conclusions: